ziotom78/audiotagedit/manpage.md

 # LICENSE

-The program is released under a MIT license.
+The program is released under a GPL v3 license, as the code uses TagLib, which is released under this license.

 # HISTORY